Kaos599/Customer-Support-Copilot/atlan_copilot/docs/setup.md

 You can now open the provided URL (e.g., `http://localhost:8504`) in your web browser to interact with my application and explore all the features I've implemented.

 #### ✅ **Current Status**: 100% PRODUCTION READY
+- **Complete Ticket System**: ✅ Clickable tickets, detailed views, AI resolution with RAG and routing
 - **App Status**: ✅ Running successfully at http://localhost:8504 with complete enterprise features
+- **Multipage Navigation**: ✅ Seamless navigation between dashboard, tickets view, and detail pages
-- **Unified Schema**: ✅ Single collection with embedded processing data and proper classifications
+- **Unified Schema**: ✅ Single collection with embedded processing data, resolution data, and classifications
+- **Resolution System**: ✅ Automated ticket resolution using RAG for eligible topics and team routing for others
-- **Advanced Analytics**: ✅ Comprehensive charts, real-time statistics, and visualizations
+- **Advanced Analytics**: ✅ Comprehensive charts, real-time statistics, resolution statistics, and visualizations
 - **Fetch New Tickets**: ✅ Multiple modes with session state tracking and smart queries
 - **Batch Processing**: ✅ Advanced processing options with priority filtering and count limits
 - **Advanced Filtering**: ✅ Multi-select filters, date ranges, and full-text search